jessecureton/python_bazel_template/README.md

 # Development

 Pull requests are welcome!
 Open one against this repo and it will be reviewed & merged.

+## Adding New Dependencies

+### Python

+To add a new python pip dependency:

+1. Add the new dependency to `requirements.in`
+2. Run `bazel run //:requirements.update`
+3. Commit the updates to `requirements_lock.txt`

+### Golang

+To add a new golang dependency:

+1. Begin using the dependency in your Go code
+1. Run `bazel run @rules_go//go get <dependency>` to add the dependency to go.mod
+1. Run `bazel run @rules_go//go mod tidy` to pull in the transitive deps and update go.mod to show it as used
+1. Run `bazel run //:gazelle` to update your build files.
+This will print a warning like the following
+    ```
+    $ bazel run //:gazelle
+    WARNING: /Users/jcureton/development/personal/python_bazel_template/MODULE.bazel:39:24: The module extension go_deps defined in @gazelle//:extensions.bzl reported incorrect imports of repositories via use_repo():

+    Not imported, but reported as direct dependencies by the extension (may cause the build to fail):
+        io_rsc_quote

+    ** You can use the following buildozer command to fix these issues:

+    buildozer 'use_repo_add @gazelle//:extensions.bzl go_deps io_rsc_quote' //MODULE.bazel:all
+    ```
+1. Run the printed buildozer command with `bazel run -- //tools/buildozer ...`
+1. Commit the updates to go.mod, go.sum, MODULE.bazel, MODULE.bazel.lock, and any build files.

 ## Linting